01 of 05

 Winds are strong all year.

-If you want to visit at low or high tide (or in between), you can check the tide times at this website.
+If you want to visit at low or high tide (or in between), you can check the tide times.

 You'll find pit toilets near the parking area.